nmante/Data-Structures/README.md

 For windows users, you have 2 options:

 ####Option 1
-Get a Unix like environment:
+Get a Unix like environment
--Either a virtual machine
+1. Either a virtual machine
--Cygwin
+2. Cygwin
--MinGW
+3. MinGW
 Then run 'make' from the command line in the terminal of those environments.

 ####Option 2